hughtan001/Gittest/readme.txt

-git is a version contorl system. git is a free soft system.
+git is a version contorl system.add something git is a free soft system.